Mortgage protection insurance vs. life insurance - what's the difference?

 Key differences between mortgage protection insurance and life insurance

-Mortgage protection insurance | Life insurance | |
+Mortgage protection insurance |

-Designed to cover | An individual’s home loan repayments in certain circumstances, depending on the policy, such as if they lose their job, are unable to work or pass away. | An individual’s family or loved ones in the event that the policyholder passes away or is diagnosed with a terminal illness. |
+Designed to cover | An individual’s home loan repayments in certain circumstances, such as if they lose their job, are unable to work or pass away, depending on the policy. |

 Cost of policy depends on